 - Adding seaweed to or other sea vegetables to miso soup

 - Try making a savory baked fish dish

 - Whip up some cranberry sauce with pecans

 Potential Side Effects

 Iodine overdose of more than 2,000 milligrams could be dangerous, especially in individuals who are diagnosed with tuberculosis or kidney disease.
 Iodine in excess could result in thyroid papillary cancer and hyperthyroidism rather than prevention.
 Pregnant women and nursing mothers should be cautious not to take iodine except in specifically prescribed doses.

 A healthy balance is required, but different people’s bodies will react differently to dose amounts.
-People who have Hashimoto’s, thyroiditis or particular cases of hypothyroidism should speak with their doctor to discuss how much, if any, iodine should be taken through careful supplementation.
-(22)
+People who have Hashimoto’s, thyroiditis or particular cases of hypothyroid individuals should speak with their doctors to discuss how much, if any, iodine should be taken through careful supplementation.
+(28)

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.